3 Difficulty levels

 While still being very colorful, sharp and well designed, with nice mechanical craft and machinery as enemies, further challenges throughout the game will demand a fine deal of skill if the player wants to reach the end of the journey.
 There’s a long and narrow tunnel in the 2nd stage, followed by a crowded flight into outer space in the 3rd level and an unexpected change of pace right afterwards.
 This change of pace is the reason why some people reject Air Buster as being badly designed or unfairly difficult.
 Since you’re in outer space, you’re out of gravity and the ship never stops moving.
 It makes maneuvering and dodging twice as difficult, and the only way to stop moving is to lean against the border of the screen.
 This is when you notice that the game unfolds in a very logical manner: (stage 1) fly over a city, (stage 2) invade a tunnel base, (stage 3) scramble into the stratosphere and (stage 4) make your way through enemies and debris in outer space!

 Absence of gravity lasts until the boss of stage 5, when you re-enter a closed environment in order to play the rest of the game.
-That’s not much a refresher because for the most part the Death Circus (stage 6) is an exercise in precise positioning through a moving maze.
+That’s not much of a refresher because for the most part the Death Circus (stage 6) is an exercise in precise positioning through a moving maze.

 In order to deal with all the baddies, the jet must be powered up.
 Though they might appear floating for free pick-up, most power-ups are released in groups of five items by destroying a chunky orange carrier.
 The player has to be quick to get the desired items because they fall off the screen very fast.
 Getting the best icons doesn’t come easily, so it will only get natural after a bit of practice.
-The main one is P (power-up), followed by the icons for secondary attacks/features: S (side fighters), R (rear shot), red M (straight missiles), green M (homing missiles), G (8-way shot), H (revolving turret), B (barrier, essential during the fast tunnel run in the 2nd stage) and $ (points).
+The main one is P (power-up), followed by the icons for secondary attacks/features: S (side fighters), R (rear shot), red M (straight missiles), green M (homing missiles), 6 (6-way shot), H (revolving turret), B (bumper, essential during the fast tunnel run in the 2nd stage) and $ (points).
 There’s also the chargeable "buster" flash (activated with buttons A or C) that disintegrates on-screen bullets and popcorn enemies – although weak and seemingly useless it can be very handy in certain situations, such as the glut of heat-seeking missiles in the last stage.
 There are no speed-ups, and the only extra life is gained upon reaching 200.000 points.

 Air Buster's first stage